bandinopla/bandijoystick/src/docs/ImageDoc.md

 # Image
 Shows an image on the phone's side.
 It will be set as the background of the containing [div element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDivElement) of this UI.
 It was designed to let the app be the source of truth, and the remote key just listens to the app.

 ## Usage
+Image extends `PushKey` so it inherit all it's events.

 ```js
 const coolImage = new BANDI.Image({
 	id:"avatar",